-The phase-folded PGIR $J$-band and ZTF $r$-band light curves, which show the highest variability amplitude, are shown in Figure~\ref{fig:Phase} (\textit{Left}) and demonstrate the close agreement to sinusoidal variability.
+The phase-folded PGIR $J$-band and ZTF $r$-band light curves, which show the highest variability amplitude, are shown in Figure~\ref{fig:Phase} (\textit{left}).
+These phase-folded light curves and the fitted-model residuals demonstrate the close agreement to sinusoidal variability.
+The phase-folded light curves also show the cycle-to-cycle consistency of \nast's photometric variability.

-The phase-folded ZTF $r$-band light curve in Figure~\ref{fig:Phase} (\textit{Left}) also shows the consistent sinusoidal variability over multiple cycles.
-The same appears true for the PGIR $J$-band light curve; however, there are only a few measurements outside of the cycle covered by observations between MJD 58550 and MJD 58800.

-The ZTF $r$-band and PGIR $J$-band light curves from \nast~between MJD 58550 and MJD 58800 and the fixed-period sinusoidal fits indicate a significant ($>5\sigma$) phase offset of $\sim18$~d (Fig.~\ref{fig:Phase}, \textit{Right}).
-There is evidence of a similar phase offset between the ZTF $r$-band and $g$-band light-curve fits, where the fixed-period $g$ offset agrees with the fixed-period PGIR $J$ offset within the uncertainties (Table~\ref{tab:Prop}).
-Phase offsets in \nast's variability may be linked to the wavelength of the emission, where variations in the near-IR lag behind the optical emission.
-Interestingly, despite the similar overlap in wavelengths between the ZTF $r$-band and KAIT $R$-band filters, there is also evidence of a $\sim20$~d phase offset between the fixed-period fits to each light curve.
-However, uncertainties on the phase offsets are greater for the KAIT light-curve fits than the ZTF fits.
+The ZTF $r$-band and PGIR $J$-band light curves from \nast\ between MJD 58550 and MJD 58900 and the adopted-period sinusoidal fits indicate a significant ($>5\sigma$) phase offset of $+17\pm2.5$ d, where the $J$-band peak lags behind the $r$-band peak (Fig.~\ref{fig:Phase}, \textit{right}).
+There is a similar phase offset between the ZTF $r$-band and $g$-band light-curve fits, where the $g$-band offset agrees with the PGIR $J$-band offset within the uncertainties.
+The phase offsets suggest that the PGIR $J$-band and ZTF $r$-band emission originate from distinct stellar and/or circumstellar components of \nast.